joshwcomeau/beatmapper/documentation/docs/quickstart.md

 ---
-id: doc1
+id: quickstart
-title: Latin-ish
+title: Quickstart Guide
-sidebar_label: Example Page
+sidebar_label: Quickstart
 ---

-Check the [documentation](https://docusaurus.io) for how to use Docusaurus.
+Thanks for your interest in Beatmapper!

 ## Lorem